At the Immigrant's Table

 • Salad: I opt for a light and fresh green salad to balance the stew's richness.

-For comfort in a bowl, I recommend a creamy kabocha squash soup or classic jewish chicken soup.
-For another fish centric soup, I recommend this fish soup you can make in your instant pot.
+For comfort in a bowl, I recommend a creamy kabocha squash soup, the classic jewish chicken soup or the Colombian chicken and potato soup.
+For another fish-centric soup, I recommend this fish soup you can make in your Instant Pot.

 Recipe